AfreenAhmed405/ISR/README.md

 ```

 ### 4. Download the LLM model locally
-The current model that we are using can be downloaded from huggingface: https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2.
+The current model that we are using can be downloaded from huggingface: https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2. <br>
 Once the model is downloaded, update the path accordingly.

 ### 5. Add your Gemini API key